Replit vs GitHub Codespaces: The complete comparison guide

 Replit

-Replit runs entirely in the browser, giving you a full Linux environment with zero setup.
+Replit runs entirely in the browser with a full Linux environment and zero setup.
 You can open a new Repl, select a language, and start coding immediately.
+The platform includes Fast Mode for enhanced performance and Design Mode for visual interface development.

 • Syntax highlighting and autocomplete